General Information

 1960 Election JCC: Nixon vs Kennedy |

-- Summary: Delegates in committee distinguish themselves by thinking strategically, writing articulately, and displaying a well-informed point of view.
+- Delegates in committee distinguish themselves by thinking strategically, writing articulately, and displaying a well-informed point of view.
 As such, these position papers are not meant to be academically rigid, but are intended to identify delegates with sharp minds, strategic thought processes and clear objectives.
 Delegates identified as such will be rewarded with detailed attention throughout the 40-Hour Simulation.
 Additionally, these position papers allow our crisis team to weave the delegates' plans and objectives into crisis paths.
 Position paper awards will be given out at EagleMUNC XIII.

 Formatting